Recycling: Net environmental benefits

-Energy and material flows

 The amount of energy saved through recycling depends upon the material being recycled and the type of energy accounting that is used.
 Correct accounting for this saved energy can be accomplished with life-cycle analysis using real energy values, and in addition, exergy, which is a measure of how much useful energy can be used.
 In general, it takes far less energy to produce a unit mass of recycled materials than it does to make the same mass of virgin materials.

 Some scholars use emergy (spelled with an m) analysis, for example, budgets for the amount of energy of one kind (exergy) that is required to make or transform things into another kind of product or service.
 Emergy calculations take into account economics that can alter pure physics-based results.
 Using emergy life-cycle analysis researchers have concluded that materials with large refining costs have the greatest potential for high recycle benefits.
 Moreover, the highest emergy efficiency accrues from systems geared toward material recycling, where materials are engineered to recycle back into their original form and purpose, followed by adaptive reuse systems where the materials are recycled into a different kind of product, and then by-product reuse systems where parts of the products are used to make an entirely different product.

 The Energy Information Administration (EIA) states on its website that "a paper mill uses 40 percent less energy to make paper from recycled paper than it does to make paper from fresh lumber."
 Some critics argue that it takes more energy to produce recycled products than it does to dispose of them in traditional landfill methods, since the curbside collection of recyclables often requires a second waste truck.
 However, recycling proponents point out that a second timber or logging truck is eliminated when paper is collected for recycling, so the net energy consumption is the same.
 An emergy life-cycle analysis on recycling revealed that fly ash, aluminum, recycled concrete aggregate, recycled plastic, and steel yield higher efficiency ratios, whereas the recycling of lumber generates the lowest recycle benefit ratio.
 Hence, the specific nature of the recycling process, the methods used to analyse the process, and the products involved affect the energy savings budgets.